jmcalalang/f5-automation-toolchain-lab/docs/module6/lab1.rst

   |image6|

 The `docker-compose.yml` file has already been configured with what we need to make the system run correctly, however, you can verify its content with ``cat docker-compose.yml``.
 This file tells the Kafka system to listen on IP address `10.1.1.5` which is an interface on this virtual machine that the BIG-IPs have access too.

-A copy of this file also exists in the source control of this lab under this module /files.
+.. note:: A copy of this file also exists in the source control of this lab under this module /files.

-We need to start our Kafka service with docker compose; this command launchs the needed containers and place the service in the background.
+We need to start our Kafka service with docker compose; this command launchs the needed containers and places the service in the background.

 ``sudo docker-compose up -d``